dzmitrybosak/dzmitrybosak/README.md

 **January 2019 — October 2021**

+#### 🎯 IoT app for digital rifle scopes: video streaming, media editing, local storage, and news feed

+**Stack:** UIKit · AVFoundation · CocoaAsyncSocket · Combine · CoreStore · Firebase · Metal · Moya · Social Login Kits · Swinject

+- 📷 Designed and implemented media experiences, including a photo viewer and video editing with trimming and export, using AVFoundation and related media processing workflows.
+- 📲 Developed key product UI, including the live viewfinder, news feed, gallery, device management, and other user-facing flows, integrating backend and device APIs into dynamic application states.
+- 📹 Contributed to real-time device interaction and video streaming experiences, enabling the iPhone to act as a viewfinder and control interface for connected devices.
+- 📺 Adapted key application flows for iPad Split View and different screen configurations, improving usability across the Apple device ecosystem.
+- 🏎️ Improved engineering and product performance by reducing build times, optimizing cloud file uploads, and refactoring application components for better maintainability and development efficiency.

 Worked on a range of consumer products, including:

-- 🎯 IoT app for digital rifle scopes: video streaming, media editing, local storage, and news feed.
 - 🛒 Retail app with barcode scanning.
 - 🏅 Sports app with calendar and note-taking capabilities.
 - 🏘️ Real-estate platform for property sales and rentals.